310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_2.md

 {% bubble Midori %}
 It’s only weeds, so I don’t think you’ll need to do that…

-Asobi club… If I remember clearly, you guys literally just play around together?
+Asobi club… If I remember correctly, you guys literally just play around together?

 It has all kinds of people from different units in it… It does sound sorta fun…
 {% endbubble %}